Hyne-OS1/Daily-Event-Calendar-/README.md

 ## Usage

-* Using this site is very easy an straightforward simply add your tasks to each corresponding time/text box ensruing to press the save button upon finishing to ensure the tasks saves to your local storage and does not disappear upon refreshing your page.
+* Using this site is very easy an straightforward simply add your tasks to each corresponding time/text box ensuring to press the save button upon finishing to ensure the tasks saves to your local storage and does not disappear upon refreshing your page.

 ## Credits